 For start-to-finish coaching—from analyzing the prompt to selecting an idea to planning to structuring to drafting to final review—the cost is $0.10 per word, calculated based on the word count of the first draft.

-For feedback-only—which includes two rounds of content, structure, syntax, style, diction, and mechanics coaching—the cost is $0.05 per word, calculated based on the word count of the first draft.
+For feedback and editing—which includes two rounds of content, structure, syntax, style, diction, and mechanics coaching and a third round of proofing—the cost is $0.05 per word, calculated based on the word count of the first draft.

 For final review-only, the cost is $0.03 per word, calculated based on the word count of the draft submitted.
 Final review covers copy editing only, with full feedback on mechanics and limited feedback on style.
 Structural and content feedback would necessitate a draft-feedback level of coaching.

-Payment may be made via Venmo or personal check.
+Payment may be made via Venmo, PayPal, or personal check.

 How to Contact Me:

-If you are interested in essay coaching, please email me at email@example.com.
+If you are interested in essay coaching, please email Norma Weekman at firstname.lastname@example.org.